MrAlexSee/InterviewTopics/README.md

 1. Specification, possibly start with abstract description and work towards the details.
 1. Select the technologies and the development process.
 1. Define features, perhaps in connection with the technologies.
-1. Define the timeline: task planning, delegation, select a team, divide responsibilities, agree how progress/success will be measured/defined.
+1. Define the timeline: task planning, delegation, select a team, divide responsibilities, agree on how progress/success will be measured/defined (formulate the definition of "done").
+1. Compile code guidelines.
 1. Before the start: check if we have everything we need (resources, etc.).

 #### Scrum

 [Scrum](https://en.wikipedia.org/wiki/Scrum_(software_development)): usually 3-9 people in a team.
 Work is divided into sprints, each roughly 2 weeks, with daily 15-minute stand-ups (people stand in order to keep the meeting short).
+Tasks for each sprint are usually estimated in terms of story points, sometimes using the [planning poker](https://en.wikipedia.org/wiki/Planning_poker) technique.
 Scrum is an example of [agile](https://en.wikipedia.org/wiki/Agile_software_development) development: iterative, incremental, flexible.

 Parties in Scrum: